orthecreedence/cl-async/event-handling.md

 non-failure conditions are sometimes useful to an app, it made sense to make it more generic.

-The event conditions generally match conditions in libevent, although they try to be as informative as possible.
-Note that conditions are not actually thrown, but rather instantiated via `make-instance` and passed directly to the event callback.

 <a id="application-error-handler"></a>
 ### Application error handling
 cl-async can be set up to catch errors in your application and pass them to